Monitoring Swarm Services with Monitoring Docker application

 ,

-After that, you can leverage these fields and start querying information specific for some stack namespace or service name.
+After that, you can leverage these fields and start querying information specific to some stack namespace or service name.

 As an example, we also provide a dashboard swarm.xml

-that you can import on your Splunk Search Heads to be able to
+that you can import to your Splunk Search Heads to be able to

-overview whole service running on your Docker Swarm cluster.
+overview the whole service running on your Docker Swarm cluster.